Non-uniform specification and large deviations for weak Gibbs measures: Introduction

-Since the nineties many efforts have been made in the attempt to extend the theory of large deviations to the scope of non-uniformly hyperbolic dynamics and some important results in that direction have been obtained recently.
+On the other hand, since the nineties many efforts have been made in the attempt to extend the theory of large deviations to the scope of non-uniformly hyperbolic dynamics and some important results in that direction have been obtained recently.
 Ara\'ujo and Pac\'ifico \cite{AP06} established large deviation upper bounds for the deviation sets of physical measures for non-uniformly expanding maps (in the sense of \cite{ABV00}).
 More recently, Melbourne and Nicol \cite{MN08,Mel09} studied systems that admit some inducing Markov structure, and proved that the measure of points with atypical time averages for a H\"older continuous potential has the same decay rate as the inducing time itself.
 In particular, less than exponential rate of convergence to equilibrium is studied.
 Independently, in the case of exponential tail, Rey-Bellet and Young~\cite{RY08} obtained similar and sharper results.
 The construction of (countable) expanding Markov maps in \cite{Pi09} provides many examples where the previous results apply.
 Large deviations principles were also obtained by Yuri (see~\cite{Yu05}) in the context of shifts with countably many symbols and by Comman and Rivera (see ~\cite{CoRi08}) for non-uniformly expanding rational maps.
-However, the previous results give estimates for the measure of deviation sets only with respect to the invariant probability measure.
+Notice that in \cite{AP06} the authors establish large deviation upper bounds with respect to Lebesgue measure, while in \cite{MN08,Mel09,RY08,Yu05,CoRi08} the decay rate for the measure of deviation sets is studied with respect to the invariant probability measure.
+More recently, Chung~\cite{Chu11} obtained some large deviation principles for the Lebesgue measure on Markov maps satisfying some technical conditions of similar flavor to our nonuniform specification property.